-396. HER MAJESTY THE QUEEN'S PLATINUM JUBILEE IN 2022.
-CIVIC HONOURS COMPETITION - ST ANDREWS
+286. CIVIC HONOURS COMPETITION TO CELEBRATE HER MAJESTY THE QUEEN'S PLATINUM JUBILEE IN 2022

-The Committee considered a report by the Head of Communities and Neighbourhoods advising of the Civic Honours competition that had been launched across the UK to celebrate Her Majesty the Queen's Platinum Jubilee in 2022 and seeking formal endorsement of a bid for city status for St Andrews.
+The Committee considered a report by the Head of Communities and Neighbourhoods Service which provided members with information on the Civic Honours Competition which had been launched across the UK to celebrate Her Majesty The Queen's Platinum Jubilee in 2022.

-- (1) noted that the Civic Honours competition had been launched across the UK; - (2) noted the submission of bids for city status from the Dunfermline and St Andrews areas: - (3) approved the submission of a bid for St Andrews; and - (4) delegated final sign-off for the bid to the Head of Communities & Neighbourhoods.
+- (1) noted the Civic Honours Competition launched across the UK; - (2) supported the submission of a bid from the Dunfermline area; and - (3) delegated the final sign off of the bid to the Head of Communities and Neighbourhoods Service prior to the submission deadline.